Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Asymmetric Convergence and Geometric Characterization of Adversarial Agents

 In the white-box setting, the adversarial agent has complete knowledge of the target agent's geometry matrix $S_W$ and objective $w^\star$.
 Note that this scenario is realistic as one can either perform prompt extraction techniques \citep{zou2023effective,yang2024prompt,li2025system} or simply by guessing the other agent prompt and objective prior to the agent-to-agent interaction.

 Given knowledge of $(S_W, w^\star, u^\star)$, the attacker's goal is to construct an optimal attack geometry $S_U$ such that the agent-to-agent conversation converges to the attacker's objective $u^\star$ while preventing the victim from reaching $w^\star$.
 The key insight from Proposition~\ref{prop:kernel-delta} is to design $S_U$ such the part of the gap that $W$ pushes ($S_W\Delta$) falls exactly in the set of directions that $U$ deletes in one step, while the gap itself ($\Delta$) avoids the directions $W$ can delete in one step.
+Practically, Corollary~\ref{cor:isotropic-design} provides a way to perform such a \emph{white-box attack}.
+The steps required are as follows: $(i)$ compute $v=S_W\Delta$ (with $P_v:=\tfrac{vv^\top}{\|v\|^2}$), $(ii)$ set $S_U=\tfrac{1}{\eta}P_v+\varepsilon(I-P_v)$ with small $\varepsilon>0$.
+These steps are further described in Algorithm~\ref{alg:adv-Xgamma-line}.